jackl0phty/opschef-cookbook-avahi-daemon/README.md

 Use a knife command to remove avahi-daemon components from your system like so

-knife run_list add <node name> avahi-daemon::disable
+knife node run_list add <node name> avahi-daemon::disable